 If you’ve come here out of frustration trying to figure out just why cats can be so viscous to human homes and furniture – say because your kitty’s already scratched up your favourite sofa, rug, or even your doors or walls; don’t sweat it.

-Besides pro-active measures I mentioned in the intro of this post, you can also protect these all-too-well-loved spots by installing clear cat scratch guards or corner scratch posts that cover up damage.
+Besides proactive measures I mentioned in the intro of this post, you can also protect these all-too-well-loved spots from further damage by installing furniture scratch protectors: like clear cat scratch guards that cats can’t get their nails through or couch cat scratcher posts & mats that cover up damage.

 Cat did a really big number on a large part of the couch?
 You don’t need to replace the whole thing, a couch protector cover should do the trick saving your sofa from further damage or making an old sofa look pretty darn close to new again.
 Life with cats is a whole lot easier with all the options we have available these days!